BetterThanTomorrow/calva/docs/site/paredit.md

 ### A keybinding for protecting the structure from semi-colon

 Semi-colons (`;`) in Clojure are non-structural because they comment out the rest of the line regardless of brackets.
 In a way they can _delete_ brackets.
 There is a somewhat secret command in Paredit that can be used to insert `;` in a safe way:

 `paredit.insertSemiColon`

-Bind it to the `;` key with a `when` clause that activates it tygether with the other Strict mode commands:
+Bind it to the `;` key with a `when` clause that activates it together with the other Strict mode commands:

 ```json
 {
     "command": "paredit.insertSemiColon",